department-of-veterans-affairs/ascent-platform/README.md

 <h3>Running the core services in docker-demo profile</h3>

-Upon successfully building the docker images, running the **start-all.sh** script under **ascent-platform-docker-build** should bring up the docker containers for the core platform services,elk stack,filebeat and redis.
-Run the **stop-all.sh** script to bring down the docker containers.
+Upon successfully building the docker images, running the **run-docker/run-docker start all** command should bring up the docker containers for the core platform services,elk stack,filebeat and redis.
+Run the **run-docker/run-docker stop all** command to bring down the docker containers.
+There are many other options for run-docker. **run-docker/run-docker** to print out menu or see run-docker's README on the development branch.

 <h3>Integrating application services with core platform services</h3>

 A few sample services are created in order to demonstrate how the applications would integrate with the core platform services.
 The code base for these services are pushed under the **ascent-sample** repository.
 See the [Ascent Sample quick start guide](https://github.com/department-of-veterans-affairs/ascent-sample/wiki/DEV-:-Quick-Start-Guide-for-Ascent-Sample) for step by step details.